Ivan the Terrible (Prokofiev): Composition history

+Sergei Prokofiev composed the first part of the film score for Ivan the Terrible for Sergei Eisenstein's 1945 film Ivan the Terrible, based on the life of Ivan the Terrible.
+The project was Prokofiev's second collaboration with Eisenstein, the first being the popular Alexander Nevsky (1938).
+The majority of the non-liturgical song texts were written by Vladimir Lugovskoy, who collaborated with Prokofiev on the texts for Alexander Nevsky.
+Prokofiev also composed the score for its 1958 sequel.
+A planned third part of a trilogy was not performed.

 Performance history

 The film Ivan the Terrible (Part One) premiered on 30 December 1944.
 The sequel, The Boyar Conspiracy (Part Two), was not shown until 1958.

 The concert premiere of the soundtrack film score, as restored by Frank Strobel, took place on 16 September 2016 at the Musikfest Berlin, accompanied by a showing of the film in the Great Hall of the Konzerthaus Berlin.
 Strobel conducted the Rundfunk-Sinfonieorchester Berlin and the Rundfunkchor Berlin, with soloists Marina Prudenskaya (contralto) and Alexander Vinogradov (bass).